 The Love bus, one of the first air-conditioned buses in the country, was another brainchild of former First Lady Imelda Marcos who was a Metro Manila governor back then.

-It was revolutionary vehicle when it was launched: It was painted blue, fully air-conditioned, and with “no standing on the aisle” policy.
+It was a revolutionary vehicle when it was launched: It was painted blue, fully air-conditioned, and with “no standing on the aisle” policy.

 The first terminal of Love bus was in Escolta.
 From there, the bus goes to Philcoa, then makes a U-turn towards East Avenue and to Ali Mall terminal.
 There was also a route from Cubao to Rustan Makati and then back to Escolta.

 11. Heacock’s Department Store.

 During the prewar years, Heacock’s was considered one of the modern stores in Manila and the largest of its kind in the country.
 It was air-conditioned and was even equipped with an electric door which automatically opened via a photoelectric cell.